 The history curriculum is extensive and versatile, enabling students to employ the discipline for many different purposes.
-The curriculum allows students to focus on the history of Japan, France, Great Britain, Germany, Brazil, Canada, South Africa, USA and many others.
-It offers a major, a minor, and concentrations for related programs programs such as Secondary Social Studies.
+The curriculum allows students to focus on the history of Japan, France, Great Britain, Germany, Brazil, Canada, Egypt, South Africa, USA and many others.
+There is a major, a minor, and concentrations for related programs programs such as Secondary Social Studies.

 The History Department also provides an exceptionally strong internship program, offering students crucial work experiences in museums, archives, and historical sites across the state and further afield.

 A new research assistant program – where students work one-on-one with a faculty member for a research project – is also on offer.
 A number of SUNY Oneonta History students are, for example, currently working as research assistants for the quarterly journal New York History which is housed by the History Department.

 Department members, in addition, offer occasional on-site and study-abroad courses for which our students travel to Lithuania, Ghana, the New York canals, Civil War battlefields, New York City, Boston and other locations.